Skip to content

 Islam offers a profound framework for understanding identity that Western psychology is only beginning to discover.
 The concept of fitra - your original divine nature - suggests that your truest self isn't damaged goods needing repair, but divine potential waiting for expression.

-The Prophet (PBUH) said: "Every child is born upon the fitra, and then his parents make him into a Jew, Christian, or Magian."
+"Every child is born upon the fitra, and then his parents make him into a Jew, Christian, or Magian."
 [Bukhari]

 The Neuroscience of Self-Perception